MedVisBonn/bonndit/docs/references.rst

 Extended in:

 ..
 [Gruen22] Johannes Grün, Gemma van der Voort, Thomas Schultz: Model Averaging and Bootstrap Consensus Based Uncertainty Reduction in Diffusion MRI Tractography.
-In: Computer Graphics Forum, 2022
+In: Computer Graphics Forum 42(1):217-230, 2023

 The regularized tractography methods (joint low-rank and low-rank UKF) were first implemented in :code:`prob-tracking` and introduced in

 ..
 [Gruen23] Johannes Grün, Samuel Gröschel, Thomas Schultz: Spatially Regularized Low-Rank Tensor Approximation for Accurate and Fast Tractography.
-In NeuroImage, 2023
+In NeuroImage 271:120004, 2023

 The use of quadratic cone programming to make the kurtosis fit more stable which is implemented in :code:`kurtosis` has been explained in the methods section of